 - The temples and anterior hairline regions are best treated with a hair transplant.

 - The recommended dosage is 1mg once daily, taken with or without food.

 - It has been shown to improve both total and anagen (new) hair counts.

-- It prevents or slows the progression of MPHL, and about 2/3 of those taking it experience some improvement.
+- It prevents or slows the progression of male pattern hair loss, and about 2/3 of those taking it experience some improvement.

-- Effects become noticeable after 3-6 months, and the improvement peaks around after 12 months.
+- Effects become noticeable after three to six months, and the improvement peaks around after 12 months.

-- A common mistake amongst patients is to stop the medication when it “does not seem to be effective” after only 1-2 months.
+- A common mistake amongst patients is to stop the medication when it “does not seem to be effective” after only one to two months.

 Possible side effects:

 - Ejaculatory dysfunction